• Skip to primary navigation

 Scientists think it’s not just the rich store of omega-3 fatty acids in walnuts that makes them so profoundly healthy, it’s the abundance of vitamin E, vitamin B6, copper, and magnesium they also provide.

 When you want something sweet and satisfying but don’t want to overindulge, Chocolate Chip Walnut Cookies are the perfect way to satisfy all cravings.
-That’s because they hit all the taste buds—salty, sweet, bitter, umami with the nuts, and slightly sour with the addition of some lemon or orange zest (no, it will not make them taste lemony or orangey).
-It results in a dish that makes you want to smack your lips.
+That’s because they hit all the taste buds—salty, sweet, bitter, and umami with the nuts.

 Chocolate Chip Walnut Cookies